Steam car: Early history

 This early period also saw the first repossession of an automobile in 1867 and the first getaway car the same year, both by Francis Curtis of Newburyport, Massachusetts.

 The 1880s saw the rise of the first larger scale manufacturers, particularly in France, the first being Bollée (1878) followed by De Dion-Bouton (1883), Whitney (1885), Olds (1886), Serpollet (1887) and Peugeot (1889).

-1890s commercial manufacture
+1890s Commercial Manufacture

 The 1890s were dominated by the formation of numerous car manufacturing companies.
 The internal combustion engine was in its infancy, whereas steam power was well established.
 Electric powered cars were becoming available but suffered from their inability to travel longer distances.